duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### definition-done-6

-**Q:** What are the Developers' responsibilities regarding the Definition of Done during a Sprint?
+**Q:** {Interrogate} What are the Developers' responsibilities regarding the Definition of Done during a Sprint?

 - Vietnamese outline:
   - Question: Developer có trách nhiệm gì với Definition of Done?